melting-cheese/On-the-Spectrum/question.md

 ## 10
 ## 11
 I don't like making sexual decisions, I prefer my partner to make them for me.
+## 14
+I want my partner to serve me and address me as a superior.
 ## 15
 I could be sexually submissive now, and be sexually dominant another time (either to the same, or to another partner).
 ## 17